 The difference is the quantity of vermouth mixed with the gin (or vodka).
 Dry Martini requires less vermouth.
 A Classic old-school Martini is considered a very wet one.
-In recent years, Martini has become much drier.
+Lately, Martini has become much drier.

 What’s the difference between a Martini and a Vodka Martini?

 The only difference is in what you mix the vermouth with.
 For a classic Martini, mix it with Gin.
 As the name implies, you need vodka for a Vodka Martini.

 What is the History of The Vodka Martini?

 Post the prohibition, Americans began to prefer lighter spirits, and vodka started to increase in popularity.
 It wasn’t long before a bartender swapped the gin in a Martini for vodka.
 This began the trend for Vodka Martinis.

 Why is Vodka Martini a James Bond’s choice?

 The connection between the Martini and James Bond already occurred in the first James Bond novel which was released in 1953.
 Since then, it has become part of a well-known catchphrase of Bond, uttered in almost every film… Shaken, not stirred.
 With a sophisticated spokesperson such as 007 himself, it’s no wonder the Vodka Martini is seen to have a certain air of masculinity to it.